bsaintmichel/bubbledissolution/README.md

 $$ N_{\rm p} = \frac{\eta D}{R_0^2 p_0} = 1.4 \times 10^{-5} $$

-The normalised pressure term $N_{\Delta p}$ can also be computed, leading to a relatively small relative pressure change in the bubble initially :
+The normalised pressure term $N_{\Delta p}$ can also be computed.
+The initial relative pressure change in the bubble is small :

 $$ N_{\rm \Delta p } = \left ( 1 + \frac{2 \Gamma}{ R_0 p_0} \right )^{-1} = 0.985$$

-The capillary number can also be estimated, and is small :
+The capillary number can also be estimated, and is again small :

 $$ N_{\rm Ca} = \eta D / \Gamma R_0 = 2 \times 10^{-3}$$